This information is subject to changes.

 Integrative assignment III Finish

-Packing the stuff you learned these years in such a way that you can easily carry it with you on your journeys to come.
+Condensing the many things you learned over these years in such a way that you can easily carry it with you on your journeys to come.

 Mode of instruction